-Transmitter - The hand-held radio unit that sends throttle and steering instructions to your model.

-Trim - The fine-tuning adjustment of the neutral position of the servos, made by adjusting the steering trim knob on the face of the transmitter.

-- Thermal Shutdown Protection Temperature sensing electronics are used in the ESC to detect overloading and overheating of the transistor circuitry.
+- Transmitter The hand-held radio unit that sends throttle and steering instructions to your model. - Trim The fine-tuning adjustment of the neutral position of the servos, made by adjusting the steering trim knob on the face of the transmitter. - Thermal Shutdown Protection Temperature sensing electronics used in the electronic speed control detect overloading and overheating of the transistor circuitry.
 If excessive temperature is detected, the unit automatically shuts down to prevent damage to the electronics. - 2-channel radio system The TQ 2.4GHz radio system, consisting of the receiver, the transmitter, and the servos.
-The system uses two channels: one to operate the throttle and one to operate the steering. - 2.4GHz Spread Spectrum This model is equipped with the latest R/C technology.
-Unlike AM and FM systems that require frequency crystals and are prone to frequency conflicts, the TQ 2.4GHz system automatically selects and locks onto an open frequency, and offers superior resistance to interference and "glitching." - Voltage Voltage is a measure of the electrical potential difference between two points, such as between the positive battery terminal and ground.
-Using the analogy of the garden hose, while current is the quantity of water flow in the hose, voltage corresponds to the pressure that is forcing the water through the hose. - 550 and 540 These numbers refer to the size of the motor.
-550 motors have armatures that are 30% longer than 540 motors.
+The system uses two channels: one to operate the throttle and one to operate the steering. - Voltage Voltage is a measure of the electrical potential difference between two points, such as between the positive battery terminal and ground.
+Using the analogy of the garden hose, while current is the quantity of water flow in the hose, voltage corresponds to the pressure that is forcing the water through the hose.